 D. Relative.
-For purposes of this rule, a "relative" means an adult who is related to the child by blood, adoption, or affinity within the fifth degree of kinship, including stepparents, stepsiblings, and all relatives whose status is preceded by the words "great," "great-great" or "grand" or the spouse or registered domestic partner of any of these persons even if the marriage or registered domestic partnership was terminated by death or dissolution.
+For purposes of this rule, a "relative" means an adult who is related to the child by blood, adoption, or affinity within the fifth degree of kinship, including all relatives described in Welfare and Institutions Code, sections 319(f)(2) and 361.3(c)(2).
 However, only the following relatives shall be given preferential consideration for the placement of the child: an adult who is a grandparent, aunt, uncle, or sibling.